The Crown Prince of Country Music

 The Crown Prince of Country Music is the 1960 country music compilation album released by Starday Records of previously unissued recordings released in January 1960.
 The album's original release, like the reissue edition, did not chart.

 The album repackages many of Jones' early recordings that were previously made available to the public in other record formats.
 The oldest track dates back to Jones' first session in January 1954.
 The album's reissue in 2015 included the previous LP release of 1959, and bonus tracks of singles.

-Background

-Soon after Starday had been completely taken in by Mercury in December 1959, the small Eastern Texas label was allowed to compile songs by Mercury artists as well as Starday artists.
-George Jones became a prime example, the talented young singer left Starday during the confusion, and began recording with Mercury.
-There, he took off, charting a Top 10 single multiple times every year since signing.
-An incredible #1 hit in "White Lightning" was released in early 1959, and during this time, Starday was on its knees.

-After the merger, Starday president, Don Pierce, began producing multiple albums to publish featuring Jones' recordings with Starday and Mercury that never charted or wasn't previously included on an LP.
-This one, The Crown Prince of Country Music, was the first of the releases.
-Three would ultimately be released, and include many early Jones gems.